igsr/gca_1000genomes_website/_searchable/1000-genomes-browsers.md

 Data from the 1000 Genomes Project can be viewed in Ensembl.
 The current release of Ensembl, which uses GRCh38, can be found on [http://www.ensembl.org](http://www.ensembl.org/Homo_sapiens/Info/Index).

 During the 1000 Genomes project, GRCh37 was used as the reference genome.
-Ensembl mantains an GRCh37 version of their browser on [http://grch37.ensembl.org](http://grch37.ensembl.org/Homo_sapiens/Info/Index).
+Ensembl maintains a GRCh37 version of their browser on [http://grch37.ensembl.org](http://grch37.ensembl.org/Homo_sapiens/Info/Index).

 ##1000 Genomes Browsers